apache/camel/MIGRATION.md

 If you are using the `activemq-camel` component, then you should migrate to use `camel-activemq` component, where the component name has changed from `org.apache.activemq.camel.component.ActiveMQComponent` to `org.apache.camel.component.activemq.ActiveMQComponent`.

+### AWS

+The component `camel-aws` has been splitted in multiple components:

+- camel-aws-cw
+- camel-aws-ddb (which contains both ddb and ddbstreams components)
+- camel-aws-ec2
+- camel-aws-ecs
+- camel-aws-eks
+- camel-aws-iam
+- camel-aws-kinesis (which contains both kinesis and kinesis-firehose components)
+- camel-aws-kms
+- camel-aws-lambda
+- camel-aws-mq
+- camel-aws-s3
+- camel-aws-sdb
+- camel-aws-ses
+- camel-aws-sns
+- camel-aws-sqs
+- camel-aws-swf

+So you'll have to add explicitly the dependencies for these components.
+From the OSGi perspective, there is still a `camel-aws` Karaf feature, which includes all the components features.

 ### JMX

 If you run Camel standalone with just `camel-core` as dependency, and you want JMX enabled out of the box, then you need to add `camel-management-impl` as dependency.